Rsantct/pAudio/doc/README.md

     $

-# Install on Linux
+# B. Install on Linux

 see `Linux.md`

-# Install the pAudio application
+# C. Install the pAudio application (macOS and Linux)

 **pAudio** is given in a folder to be located under your HOME directory.